FINRA Investigations and Litigation Attorney Representing Financial Professionals

 How Should You Respond to an 8210 Letter?

 The right response – crafted with the right attorney’s help – can sometimes quickly resolve a FINRA investigation.
 But if you say too much or provide documents that were not even requested by FINRA, you might unwittingly expand the scope of an investigation and make yourself a target.
+Even if you have done nothing wrong, it could cost you a great deal of time and money to correct problems you might create.

 What Penalties Can FINRA Impose?